mpwsh/exchange-observer/readme.md

 ## Scheduler GUI

-If using the scheduler with websocket server enabled you can connect to it using a very rough expermiental UI made with [egui](https://github.com/emilk/egui).
+If using the scheduler with websocket server enabled you can connect to it using a very rough expermiental wasm UI made with [egui](https://github.com/emilk/egui) and [ewebsock](https://github.com/rerun-io/ewebsock).

-The console is just a listener, so cant send stuff back to the scheduler for now.
+The console is just a listener, so can't send stuff back to the scheduler for now.

 Run the app with: